-Option 2: Automatic withdrawal from your checking or savings account this document).
-Once your automatic withdrawal is set up, we will automatically deduct the penalty from the account that you have designated.
+Option 2: Automatic withdrawal from your checking or savings account

+You can have your monthly plan premium automatically withdrawn from your checking or savings account.
+To set up automatic withdrawal, call Member Services (phone numbers are printed on the back of this document).
+Once your automatic withdrawal is set up, we will automatically deduct your monthly plan premium from the account that you have designated.
 Deductions will happen on or about the 1st of each month.
 You can also visit our website at www.mclarenhealthplan.org/mclarenmedicare and complete the Electronic Funds Transfer Payments form.